frontity/docs/learning-frontity/settings.md

 In this example, we are telling **Frontity** to use the `my-site-amp` settings each time it finds a url that ends with `/amp`.
 If the url is `https://site.com/my-post` the `"my-site"` settings are loaded and if the url is `https://site.com/my-post/amp` the `"my-site-amp"` settings are loaded.

 For now let's leave it here.
-We'll talk later about how you can use this mode in your **Frontity** code to render different things.
+We'll talk more about how you can use this mode in your **Frontity** code to render different things later.

 ## Packages